ibcn-cloudlet/dianne/doc/tutorial.md

 ![DIANNE web UI](figures/1.png)

 You can start building your own neural network by dragging and dropping components on the canvas.
-However, to start, we will load an example neural network by clicking the `Load` menu item:
+However, to start, we will load an example neural network by clicking the `Load` menu item.
+Choose the `mnist` neural network and hit the `Load` button in the dialog.
+Now a simple fully connected neural network with one hidden layer and sigmoid activation functions is shown.

 ![Load a predefined neural network](figures/2.png)

-Choose the `mnist` neural network and hit the `Load` button.
-Now a simple fully connected neural network with one hidden layer and sigmoid activation functions is shown.

-![The example MNIST neural network](figures/3.png)

 To deploy this neural network, go to the deploy mode by clicking the `Deploy` menu item top right.
 Now, instead of available neural network building blocks, you will see all available DIANNE runtimes.

+![The example MNIST neural network](figures/3.png)

  Right now this is only one, your local environment.
 To deploy the neural network modules, click on the `Local` runtime box, and next click `Deploy All`.
 You can also click the `Local` runtime box, and then click on each of the modules separately.
 Congratulations, you have just deployed your first neural network on DIANNE.

 ![Deployed example MNIST neural network](figures/4.png)